FalconS91583/Unity-Game-Development/README.md

 ## Currently working on
 Fast pace up FPS with agile movement

+## Mask In - GlobalGamejam - LubJam 2026 Game

-## Chambble - Gamejam LubJam 2025 Game
+## Chambble - GlobalGamejam - LubJam 2025 Game
 Jam Theme - Bubble
 I made an endless runner game, but in 2D.
 Due to a slight delay, I made the game myself, which is why there is no music in it, but I made all the graphics by myself except the background and main menu posters.